FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 The last line will first lookup the mentioned NTP server, send a request, and wait for a reply.
 The time will be printed in the logging.

-Although it is called a CLI, the demo does not have a STDIN.
-The commands are hard-coded in main.c

 The keywords can have some single-letter suffices: 4 or 6 ( for IPv4/6 ), “a” to do an asynchronous DNS lookup, and “c” to clear all caches before starting the task.